Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-The suburb of Ararat had a lower than average income level based on the latest ATO data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers was $46,346 and the average income stood at $54,693.
-These figures compared to those for Regional Vic., which were $50,954 (median) and $62,728 (average).
-Based on Wage Price Index growth of 8.25% since financial year 2023, estimates for September 2025 would be approximately $50,170 (median) and $59,205 (average).
-According to the 2021 Census figures, incomes in Ararat fell between the 14th and 25th percentiles nationally.
-The data showed that 29.6% of the community earned between $1,500 - 2,999, consistent with regional trends at 30.3%.
-Housing costs were modest, with 88.2% of income retained, but total disposable income ranked at just the 19th percentile nationally.
+The suburb of Ararat's income level is lower than average on a national basis according to latest ATO data aggregated by AreaSearch for financial year 2023.
+The median income among taxpayers in Ararat is $46,346 and the average income stands at $54,693.
+In comparison, Regional Vic.'s median income is $50,954 and average income is $62,728.
+Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates for Ararat would be approximately $50,804 (median) and $59,954 (average) as of March 2026.
+According to 2021 Census figures, incomes in Ararat fall between the 14th and 25th percentiles nationally.
+The data shows that 29.6% of individuals in Ararat earn between $1,500 - 2,999 annually (2,490 individuals), consistent with regional trends where 30.3% fall into the same category.
+Housing costs are modest in Ararat, with 88.2% of income retained after expenses.
+However, total disposable income ranks at just the 19th percentile nationally.

 Frequently Asked Questions - Income